jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: init_db at init-db.c:391:27
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: External code
+    RF: Jump to external code for _memset
+  Occurrences: 2

+LibraryCallRemoved
+  Before events:
     CF: init_db at init-db.c:459:13
     CT: Jump to external code for _strlen
     CF: Jump to external code for _strlen
     CT: External code
     RF: Jump to external code for _strlen
+  Occurrences: 3

+LibraryCallRemoved
+  Before events:
+    CF: init_db at init-db.c:467:4
+    CT: Jump to external code for _printf
+    CF: Jump to external code for _printf
+    CT: External code
+    RF: Jump to external code for _printf
   Occurrences: 1

 LibraryCallRemoved